rileeyyy/EZTerminal/readme.txt

-Welcome to EZTerminal!
+Welcome to EZTerminal! v1.1
 a terminal project that i.. regually update

 to start run "main.py"
-youll see a command line with your path in it! simple use the following commands:
+youll see a command line with your path in it! simply use the following commands:

-cd [folder] - change directory cd .. - put the directory to the parent folder dir - shows the files md [name] - makes a folder mf [filename] makes a file exit or quit - quits
+cd [folder] - change directory cd .. - put the directory to the parent folder dir - shows the files md [name] - makes a folder mf [filename] - makes a file
+[any math equation] - does math exit or quit - quits

-additionally it comes with a (limitec) BASIC interpreter! simply type [filename].bas
+additionally it comes with a (limited) BASIC interpreter! simply type [filename].bas

 it comes with an example file, simply type: